mcdonda/gdps-custom-sparky/README.md

 DISCORD_TOKEN=(YOUR TOKEN HERE)
 GUILD_ID=(ID OF YOUR DISCORD SERVER)
 CLIENT_ID=(YOUR BOTS ID.
 THIS CAN BE FOUND IN THE GENERAL INFORMATION TAB ON THE DEVELOPER PORTAL) TEST_BOT_TOKEN=(THE TOKEN OF YOUR TESTING BOT IF YOU HAVE ONE.
-IF YOU DONT HAVE ONE, JUST PUT NONE HERE)
+IF YOU DONT HAVE ONE, JUST PUT NONE HERE.
+Using a test bot is recommended if you plan to heavily modify this source code so that you don't have to shut off your main bot while trying to change something.)
 ```
 Make sure to format the file exactly how I did here; no spaces, no quotation marks, and type the variable names in all caps.